 Check whether your neighbourhood is fibre-ready.
 Check out the difference between ADSL vs. VDSL - VDSL is up to three times faster than standard broadband and if you can get fibre, it's a no-brainer.
-To find out what's available in your area use the handy address checker: Chorus address checker.
+To find out what's available in your area use the handy fiber address checker:

 The further away you are from your modem, the weaker the signal is.
 Put it in open space, free of walls and obstructions.
 Keep it away from other electronics if you can – they can interfere with the WiFi signal.
 Make sure you don’t keep them directly next to your modem. ( To test for interference, switch the device or appliance off and check to see if this improves your internet speed.)
 Also, if you find your WiFi speeds are slow or the signal’s weak, it could be interference from your neighbour’s Wi-Fi.
 Try logging into your router and changing the WiFi channel to see if that helps.
 Every modem is different, but you should be able to change the WiFi channels in the modem settings.
 Google is your friend when it comes to finding guides on how to do this – just search “WiFi channel (your modem model number.)"

 If your modem is more than three years old, it's worth upgrading it to impove performance of your broadband.
 Check there is nothing else slowing you down.
 Update your browser.
 Upgrade your software and virus protection.
 Check apps you've got running in the background and reduce the load.
 Refresh and reset your router every now and again for faster internet.